iTwin/react-hooks/README.md

 To get `eslint-plugin-react-hooks` to warn on bad dependencies for hooks like `useAsyncEffect`, see the eslint rule's [advanced configuration docs](https://www.npmjs.com/package/eslint-plugin-react-hooks#advanced-configuration).
-Older versions of `eslint-plugin-react-hooks` may not understand the parameter layout of some custom dependency-requiring hooks, but it should work for `useAsyncEffect` and prevent bugs.
+Older versions of `eslint-plugin-react-hooks` may warn on passing an async argument, we have a PR in react's monorepo to fix that eslint rule, and we can maintain a trivial fork if this is a common issue, because not warning on missed effects almost always leads to bug.

 ## `useAsyncEffect`